|Charles Darwin by George Richmond. Cambridge University Library.|

 As we continue our celebrations of this great man of science, we highlight another project (headquartered at the American Museum of Natural History) which is dedicated to providing free access to Charles Darwin's scientific manuscripts - the Darwin Manuscripts Project.

-Over the next two days, with the help of the Darwin Manuscripts Project Director, David Kohn, we're going to explore the evolution of Darwin's theory by delving into four manuscripts that show the development of the theory in Darwin's own mind.
+In this two-part post, Darwin Manuscripts Project Director, David Kohn, examines four of Darwin's manuscripts that show the development of his evolution theory.
 Let's begin with excerpts from "Ornithology Notes" and Darwin's "Transmutation Notebook."

 Celebrating Darwin Day.
 By David Kohn.
 Director, Darwin Manuscripts Project